Alison received her Criminal Justice Degree from Grand Valley State University.

 Until she was a freshman in high school, Alison thought she would be entering military service after graduation.
 It was a family tradition on her father’s side.
 But she saw a video presented by Hope College’s Trio Upward Bound program and began dreaming of a college degree.

 Elizabeth Colburn, director of Hope’s Upward Bound program had this to say about Alison:

 “Alison has the determination and drive to succeed in school and the tools she needs to accomplish her dreams, including an inquisitive mind, a love of learning and a positive attitude.”

-And — she can’t say enough about the Educational Support Program at Grand Valley.
-Both the director and the peer mentors have helped Alison clarify her goals and find her way to what she hopes will be a fulfilling career.
+And, she can’t say enough about the Educational Support Program at Grand Valley.
+Both the director and the peer mentors helped Alison clarify her goals.

 To learn more about the Holland/Zeeland Promise Scholarship, visit www.cfhz.org/hzpromise